uvdn7/uvdn7.github.io/_posts/2019-07-24-reentrant.markdown

 These two are very different concepts but can be confusing. re-entrant is used to describe a function in a single-threaded environment, thread-safe in multi-threaded environment on the other hand.
 A function can be both re-entrant and thread-safe, either re-entrant or thread-safe, or neither.

-A function is re-entrant, if it can be interrupted in the middle of an execution, and it's safe to call the same function again in the same thread.
-The second execution of the function can finish after the first one.
+A function is re-entrant, if it can be interrupted in the middle of an execution, and it's safe to call the same function again on the same thread.
+The second execution of the function can finish _after_ the first one.
+An example can be a function executed in a fiber environment e.g. [boost fiber](https://github.com/boostorg/fiber) or [folly fibers](https://github.com/facebook/folly/blob/main/folly/fibers/README.md).
 Notice how this differs from recursing a function, as in recursion, the latter execution always finishes before the former execution.
 Re-entering a function is a generalization of recursing a function.

 ![](/assets/reenter.png)